jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 - **Lottie Roth:** "I was in the garden, getting some fresh air after the announcement"
 - Others should have plausible but not ironclad alibis

-**Host's Role:** Ask follow-up questions: "Miss Roth, did you see anyone else when you were in the garden?"
-"Mr. Bennett, how long were you outside?
+**Host's Role:** Ask follow-up questions: "Farmer's Daughter, did you see anyone else when you were in the garden?"
+"Railroad Baron, how long were you outside?
 Anyone see you return?"

 ### Round 2 – Physical Evidence and New Clues (20min)